Resources For Staying Sober In Isolation

 - Check out this post with 47 ways to help a bad mental health day.

 - Most pertinent addiction/recovery blog posts

 I got clean in Narcotics Anonymous, so I am most familiar with 12-step programs.
-I’ve tried to include a variety of approaches in this post, because I know different methods work for different people.
-That being said, if you participate in or know of any other programs that you think would be helpful to include, please either leave a comment or email me at email@example.com and I can update this list.
+I’ve tried to include a variety of approaches in this post, because I know different methods work for different people (see this post for alternatives).
+That being said, if you participate in or know of any other programs that you think would be helpful for staying sober in isolation, please either leave a comment or email me at email@example.com and I can update this list.